zunairsohail/AddressBook-CSharp/README.md

 5. Run the project and access the application via the browser.

-## Screenshots
-(Add any screenshots here to showcase the application interface.)

 ## License
 This project is open source and available under the [MIT License](LICENSE).